Snegovichok/project-ZPD/README.md

 You should have a link to the server (at http://0.0.0.0:5000).
 Open it in any browser.
 ## Addition:
 - You can also run "check.py" for checking the health of web applications.
-1. Open the folder with the "project-ZPD/" directory in the new terminal.
+1. Open the folder with the "..\project-ZPD\" directory in the new terminal.
 2. Install all necessary pip dependencies from the file requirements.txt:
 - pip install -r requirements.txt
 3. Now you can check web applications while staying in the same terminal directory: